Man accused of planting pipe bombs before Jan. 6 Capitol attack is charged with explosives offenses

-WASHINGTON (AP) — A man was arrested Thursday in the FBI's nearly 5-year-old investigation into pipe bombs placed outside the headquarters of the Republican and Democratic national parties in Washington on the eve of the Jan.
-6, 2021, riot at the Capitol and has been charged with explosives offenses, prosecutors said.
+WASHINGTON (AP) — The FBI on Thursday arrested a man accused of placing two pipe bombs outside the headquarters of the Republican and Democratic national parties in Washington on the eve of the U.S. Capitol attack, an abrupt breakthrough in an investigation that for years flummoxed law enforcement and spawned conspiracy theories about Jan.
+6, 2021.

-The arrest marks the first time investigators have publicly identified a suspect in an act that had long vexed law enforcement, spawned a multitude of conspiracy theories and remained an enduring mystery in the shadow of the dark chapter of American history that is the violent Capitol insurrection.
+The arrest marks the first time investigators have publicly identified a suspect in an act that has been an enduring mystery for nearly five years in the shadow of the violent Capitol insurrection.

-The suspect in custody has been identified as Brian Cole Jr., of Woodbridge, Virginia, though officials offered no details about a motive or whether the placement of the bombs, which never detonated, had any connection to the riot at the Capitol a day later.
+The suspect was identified as Brian J. Cole Jr., 30, of Woodbridge, Virginia, but key questions remain unanswered after his arrest on explosives charges, including a possible motive and what connection if any the act had to the assault on the Capitol the following day by supporters of President Donald Trump.

-Officials also declined to reveal any specific breakthrough led them to Cole, but at a self-congratulatory Justice Department news conference they characterized his arrest as the result of a reinvigorated investigation and a fresh analysis of already collected evidence and data.
+Law enforcement officials used credit purchases of bomb-making materials, cellphone tower data and a license plate reader to zero in on Cole, according to an FBI affidavit filed in the case.
+The FBI and Justice Department declined to elaborate on what led them to the suspect, but characterized his arrest as the result of a reinvigorated investigation and a fresh analysis of already collected evidence and data.

 “Let me be clear: There was no new tip.
 There was no new witness.
-Just good diligent police work and prosecutorial work,” Attorney General Pam Bondi said.
+Just good, diligent police work and prosecutorial work,” Attorney General Pam Bondi said at a news conference.

 FBI says the bombs could have killed people